Aisbergg/ansible-role-docker_compose_containers/README.md

     SOMEVAR: "is it so hard to live in peace?"
 ```

-### Configuration
+### Composition

-Once the template are defined, these can be used in a configuration.
+Once the templates are defined, these can be used in a container configuration.
 Look at the configuration as the instances of a class.
-These instances can have they own set of variables.
+These instances can have their own set of variables.
 These variables can be used for rendering the templates and even replace option by explicitly defining those in the configuration:

 Look at following example: